 - If your 401(k) vested balance is $10,000 or less, you can borrow the full amount.
-Your employer can charge a reasonable interest rate on the loan, and repayments of principal and interest musts be made at least quarterly.
+Your employer can charge a reasonable interest rate on the loan, and repayments of principal and interest must be made at least quarterly.

 One advantage to a retirement account loan is that you are borrowing from yourself, which means the debt isn’t part of your credit report and won’t appear on your credit report.

-Remember that this is your retirement money.
+Remember: This is your retirement money.
 If you fail to repay it, you will lose the money.
 Even if you do repay the loan, you will lose whatever growth the amount you borrowed might have accrued if the money remained in your account.

 Work with a Nonprofit Credit Counseling Agency